Skip to main content

 Six steps to a fair smart-energy transition

 A successful smart energy transition will lower energy bills, reduce fuel poverty and cut carbon.
-But to happen, it requires widespread public engagement, including from people on low incomes or in otherwise vulnerable circumstances.

-- Improve the smart meter rollout
+1. Improve the smart meter rollout.

-- A national smart energy advice network
+5. Set up a national smart energy advice network.

-- Changes to energy efficiency grant schemes
+6. Changes energy efficiency grant schemes.

-Improve the smart meter rollout
+1. Improve the smart meter rollout

 Fix broken meters promptly